apollographql/apollo-ios/README.md

 }
 ```

 `GraphQLMap` is a struct that wraps a JSON object and is responsible for converting field values to the appropriate types. `map.value(forKey:)` and `map.list(forKey:)` are generic methods that are specialized based on the return type.

-They will work with every type that implements the `JSONDecodable` protocol (which has been defined for most standard types, including enums and optionals).
-They will throw an error when a field is missing (for non-optional types) or when a value cannot be converted to the right type. `GraphQLMapConvertible` inherits from `JSONDecodable`, which is how nested objects are decoded.
+These methods will throw an error when a field is missing (for non-optional types) or when a value cannot be converted to the right type.
+They will work with every type that implements the `JSONDecodable` protocol (which has been defined here for most standard types, including enums and optionals). `GraphQLMapConvertible` inherits from `JSONDecodable`, which is how nested objects (and lists of objects) are decoded.

 ### Polymorphic results

 If a query contains fragments with type conditions (either named or inline), this will result in polymorphic results based on the returned `__typename`.
-You will be able to use runtime type checks (including pattern matching) to access type specific fields.
+You will be able to use runtime type checks (including pattern matching) to access type specific properties.

 For example, given the following query and fragment definitions: